molobry/SerenityTemplate/README.md

 # Getting started with Serenity and Cucumber

+Important:
+In case of problem with running locally with Cucumber please check and edit configuration and make sure that Main class instead of io.cucumber.core.cli.Main is net.serenitybdd.cucumber.cli.Main Sometimes io.cucumber.core.cli.Main works fine.
+I still don't know why sometimes we need to change main class.

 Serenity BDD is a library that makes it easier to write high quality automated acceptance tests, with powerful reporting and living documentation features.
 It has strong support for both web testing with Selenium, and API testing using RestAssured.

 Serenity strongly encourages good test automation design, and supports several design patterns, including classic Page Objects, the newer Lean Page Objects/ Action Classes approach, and the more sophisticated and flexible Screenplay pattern.